asmeurer/blog/posts/playing-with-swift-and-spritekit/index.md

 please mention it in the comments.

-It's also possible that some of the assumptions I've made about the Swift language or the Cocoa framework are actually wrong.
+It's also possible that some of the assumptions I've made about the Swift language or the SpriteKit framework are actually wrong.
 Please remember that I am still a beginner and take what I say with a grain of salt.

 # The Swift Language